 Generalized Anxiety Disorder (GAD)

-When their anxiety level is mild, people with GAD can function socially and be gainfully employed.
-Although they may avoid some situations because they have the disorder, some people can have difficulty carrying out the simplest daily activities when their anxiety is severe.
+When their anxiety level is mild to moderate or with treatment, people with GAD can function socially, have full and meaningful lives, and be gainfully employed.
+Many with GAD may avoid situations because they have the disorder or they may not take advantage of opportunities due to their worry (social situations, travel, promotions, etc).
+Some people can have difficulty carrying out the simplest daily activities when their anxiety is severe.

 - Supporting Your Child with Anxiety and/or OCD - Q&A

 - Book Conversations - 3 Part Series on Overcoming Anxiety

 - What Are Intrusive Thoughts and How Can You Deal with Them?

 - Get Unstuck from Depression and Anxiety with Acceptance and Commitment Therapy

 - Building the Confidence to Manage Anxiety, ADHD, and Executive Function